“A teaching library with a student-centered information literacy program.”

 Send an e-mail message to a librarian: email@example.com

-Librarians provide research assistance in-person at the Research Help Desk, by telephone, by e-mail, and via instant messaging.
+Librarians provide reference and research assistance in-person at the Reference Desk, by telephone, by e-mail and via instant messaging.
 Librarians also offer individualized and customized research consultation sessions by appointment.
-These in-depth, one-to-one sessions are designed to help students identify and use resources pertinent to their research
+These in-depth, one-to-one sessions are designed to help students identify and use the resources, print or digital, most pertinent to their research topics.

-As information literacy specialists, librarians provide extensive instruction for students on using information resources, constructing effective research strategies, and evaluating information.
+As information literacy specialists, librarians provide extensive instruction for students on using the full range of relevant information resources, effective research strategies, and evaluating information.
 These instruction sessions are a core component of every WRT 160 course.
 Librarians also provide customized, course-related sessions in the disciplines, as well as workshops on special topics.

 Circulation and course reserve services